 Personally, my favorite free activity is hiking.
 While the beaches are hard to compete with, you simply can’t beat the views at the top of a mountain (or volcano) in Hawaii.
 For an inexpensive adventure, I recommend snorkeling on the North Shore of Oahu.
 We rented snorkeling gear for the two of us for a grand total of $12.
 Considering we snorkeled for about 3 hours straight, I’d say that’s an affordable deal!

 Start Organizing Your Budget Hawaii Vacation Today

-Planning an affordable trip to Hawaii is simple if you follow our advice, look to Reserve Hawaii for the best discounts, and take the extra step to find additional savings.
+Planning an affordable trip to Hawaii is simple if you follow our advice, look to Tripster for the best discounts, and take the extra step to find additional savings.